radubig/MarbleCrypt/README.md

 - Graphical interface
 - Ability to generate new basic marbles by buying them
   - Click on the shop icon or press `B` to buy a new marble
+- Ability to fuse two basic marbles into a new, better one
+  - Right-click on two marbles to select them, then press `F` to fuse them together!
 - Ability to collect the current yield of the marbles
   - You can press each marble to collect its yield, or press `C` to collect all yields
   - You can press `A` to add 100 coins to your wallet (for testing purposes)